The 2025 BRIT Challenge started on

 Archie Eaton, Boccia Coach, participating in the University of Worcester's BRIT Challenge Boccia Tournament

-Professor Rama Thirunamachandran OBE, Vice-Chancellor and Principal of Canterbury Christ Church University, participating in the BRIT Challenge alongside students and staff.
+Professor Rama Thirunamachandran OBE DL, Vice-Chancellor and Principal of Canterbury Christ Church University, with Phil, Founder and Non-Paid Chief Executive of The British Inspiration Trust.

 The 3 Pillars of The BRIT Challenge